deepomicslab/LocalHGT/README.md

 ### Refine sequencing reads
 It is highly advised to refine the sequencing reads using tools like [fastp](https://github.com/OpenGene/fastp) before calling HGT.
-We include `fastp` in the conda environment, refine the reads like
+We include `fastp` in the conda environment, and refine the reads like
 ```
 fastp -i raw_1.fq -I raw_2.fq -o refine_1.fq -O refine_2.fq
 ```